kyle-walker/weldr.github.io/_posts/2018-10-18-Running-Composer-on-RHEL.md

 ---

 Weldr aka.
 Composer can generate custom images suitable for deploying systems, or as images ready to upload the cloud.
-It works great on Fedora, but on Red Hat Enterpise Linux there's an additional wrinkle.
+It works great on Fedora, but on Red Hat Enterprise Linux there's an additional wrinkle.

 Composer uses [Anaconda](https://fedoraproject.org/wiki/Anaconda) and [Lorax](https://weldr.io/lorax/)